tskit-dev/msprime/docs/ancestry.md

 The keys in the dictionary can also be the string names of the population, which is useful when we are simulating from empirically estimated models.
-For example, here create a {class}`Demography` object based on a species tree, and then draw samples using the species names.
+For example, here create a {class}`.Demography` object based on a species tree, and then draw samples using the species names.

 ```{code-cell}